qsppack/pyqsppack/docs/index.rst

 Installation
 ------------

-You can install QSPy using pip:
+You can install qsp using pip:

 .. code-block:: bash